figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

 }
 ```

-`Account` and `Log` are the imported objects (entities) we've just defined, and `receipt` is referencing the definition of a `receiptWithOutcome` made available in The Graph NEAR implementation.
-Specifically:
+`Account` and `Log` are the imported objects (entities) we've just defined, and `receipt` is referencing the `receiptWithOutcome` class coming from `near-subgraph/node_modules/@graphprotocol/graph-ts/chain/near.ts`.
+For your information, the `ReceiptWithOutcome` and `ExecutionOutcome` classes are as follows.

 ```typescript
 class ReceiptWithOutcome {